Cheesy potatoes get a whole new look with the addition of Provolone cheese, Portobello mushrooms, and fresh thyme to this potato gratin recipe.

 - 1 (8-ounce) package sliced portabello mushrooms

 - 1 1/2 cups heavy cream

 - Preheat oven to 400 degrees.
 Spray a 2 quart oval baking dish lightly with cooking spray and set aside.

 - Peel potatoes and cut into 1/8 inch thin slices and place in a large bowl.

 - In a small skillet, add olive oil and mushrooms and heat on medium for 5-6 minutes to let mushrooms release moisture.
 Remove from heat and set aside.

-- Heat cream, thyme and garlic over low heat until warm but not boiling, and pour over potatoes.
+- In a small pan heat cream, thyme and garlic over low heat until warm but not boiling, and pour over potatoes.
 Season with salt and pepper.
 Stir gently to coat.

 - Using a spatula, press down to compact layers and then sprinkle with parmesan cheese.

-- Cover with foil, but leave one corner vented to release steam.
-Bake for 45 minutes and let sit for 5 minutes before serving.
+- Bake for 45 minutes and let sit for 5 minutes before serving.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.